cleanlab/cleanlab-tools/benchmarking_hallucination_model/README.md

     - DROP
     - FinanceBench

 We omitted the other datasets from Halubench after discovering too many annotation errors.
-For FinQA: we specifically used the [FinQA-hallucination-detection](https://huggingface.co/datasets/Cleanlab/FinQA-hallucination-detection) version of this dataset after discovering annotation errors and synthetic responses from [other versions](https://huggingface.co/datasets/wandb/finqa-data-processed-hallucination).
+For FinQA: we specifically used the [FinQA-hallucination-detection](https://huggingface.co/datasets/Cleanlab/FinQA-hallucination-detection) version of this dataset, after discovering annotation errors and synthetic responses in [other versions](https://huggingface.co/datasets/wandb/finqa-data-processed-hallucination).